metaborg/documentation/source/langdev/manual/config.rst

    .. describe:: language-specific directory export

       A language-specific directory export, exports a directory with files of a specific language.
+      The directory **must be relative** to the project root.
+Includes and excludes are relative to the specified directory.
       These files can be used by other language components by specifying a source dependency on the language component built from this language specification.

       - Format: Language name, path to directory, optional list of includes, and optional list of excludes